-From the Montmartre hill to the Eiffel Tower, Paris itself, its inhabitants, its Parisian kids, its Hausmannian boulevards, will always make Paris an inexhaustible source of inspiration for illustrators.
+From the Montmartre hill to the Eiffel Tower, Paris itself, its inhabitants, its Parisian kids, its Hausmannian boulevards, will always make Paris an inexhaustible source of inspiration for fashion designers.

 Graphic art developed in Paris more than 2 centuries ago

-The first caricaturists, poster designers or lithographers from Paris, such as Gustave Doré, Grandville, Henri de Toulouse-Lautrec with his illustrations of Montmartre, Charles Gesmar with Mistinguett and the Moulin Rouge, paved the way for a type of figurative art which is light: that is the job of the illustrator.
-Can we classify illustration in the category of “Minor Arts”, in comparison with painting, its big sister of “Major Arts”?
+The first caricaturists, poster designers or lithographers from Paris, such as Gustave Doré, Grandville, Henri de Toulouse-Lautrec with his paintings of Montmartre, Charles Gesmar with Mistinguett and the Moulin Rouge, paved the way for a type of figurative art which is light: that is the job of the poster artist.
+Can we classify illustration in the category of "Minor Arts", in comparison with painting, its big sister of "Major Arts"?
 Is the illustrator of a painting what the cabaret singer is to Grande Musique?
 Why not, this idea suits me perfectly!
-I think that illustrators can claim the lightness of their Art.
+I think that poster artists can claim the lightness of their Art.
 Is it light art for light souls?

 But why is this Art that is so light so attracted to Paris?
-If the Louvre or the Cathedral make us think of a certain solemnity (no play on words), you can easily see that the silhouette of the streets of the Butte aux Cailles or the Rue des Martyrs is a bit more supple and dodgy than the imposing skylines of Manhattan and its avenues!
+If the Louvre or the Cathedral make us think of a certain solemnity, you can easily see that the silhouette of the streets of the Butte aux Cailles or the Rue des Martyrs is a bit more supple and dodgy than the imposing skylines of Manhattan and its avenues!
 Take a look at the Eiffel Tower for example: do you not think it looks like it has a pair of fishnet stockings twirling in the wind?
 To draw Paris and Parisians requires lightness, but in capital letters.
-This is why thousands of years after its creation, Lutetia became both a muse and capital of poster artists and illustrators
+This is why thousands of years after its creation, Lutetia became both a muse and capital of poster artists.

 The Poster Artist in Paris fashion